csc-training/csc-env-eff/_hands-on/modules/module-exercise-with-aligners.md

 # Biosoftware in Puhti

 > In this tutorial you will learn:
-- About the biokit module
+- About the `biokit` module
-- How to look for applications
+- How to search for applications
-- About the bioconda environment
+- How to install Bioconda packages

 💬 Let's imagine that we have some sequencing data that we wish to align to a reference genome and check the quality of the alignment.